ntustison/ANTsXMouseBrainMapping/Manuscript/intro.md

 protocols, and anatomical completeness often introduce artifacts such as distortion, tearing, holes, and signal dropout [@dries:2021aa;@ricci:2022aa;@agarwal:2016aa;@agarwal:2017aa;@tward:2019aa;@cahill:2012aa].
 Intensity differences and partial representations of anatomy can further complicate alignment.
+Also, while alternative strategies for mapping single-cell spatial transcriptomic data exist (e.g., gene expression–based models such as Tangram [@Biancalani:2021aa]) this work focuses on image-based anatomical alignment to common coordinate frameworks using spatially resolved reference images.

 Given this diversity specialized strategies are often needed to address the unique, modality-specific challenges.

 Existing mapping solutions fall into three broad categories.
 The first includes integrated processing platforms that provide users with mapped datasets (e.g.,